 The use or possession of drug paraphernalia, in any form, while on campus.
 Drug paraphernalia includes, but is not limited to, pipes, bongs, bowls, rolling papers, hookahs, and grinders.

 Driving while under the influence of illegal drugs or controlled substances.

 Drug Policy Enforcement and Sanctioning

-When a suspected drug policy violation is encountered by University staff in a residence hall room or apartment, University staff may enter rooms or apartments to address policy violations, confiscate items, and/or to disperse guests.
-Students are expected to comply with University staff in their efforts, as failure to comply will result in more severe sanctions.
+When a suspected drug policy violation is encountered by University staff in a residence hall room or apartment, University staff may enter rooms or apartments to address policy violations, to confiscate items, and/or to disperse guests.
+Students are expected to comply with University staff in their efforts, as failure to comply may result in more severe sanctions.
 Items found that violate policy will be confiscated by appropriate University personnel and not returned.

 The University reserves the right to sanction students who violate the law and/or the University drug policy whether on or off campus.
-Violations involving marijuana may result in educational follow-up, warnings, disciplinary probation, fines or other disciplinary measures, up to and including suspension or expulsion from the University.
+Violations involving cannabis may result in educational follow-up, warnings, disciplinary probation, or other disciplinary measures, up to and including suspension or expulsion from the University.
 Subsequent violations and/or aggravating factors will result in more severe sanctions.
-Violations involving other types of drugs will result in suspension or expulsion.
+Violations involving other types of drugs likely will result in suspension or expulsion.
 Violations of Section 1 of the drug policy likely will result in expulsion.

 Student organizations that violate the law and/or the University drug policy are also subject to disciplinary action, up to and including suspension or loss of recognition.